nvmwill/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 WhatsApp Codeless allows you to authenticate an end-user without sending a one-time passcode.
 This improves the experience because there is no need to remember a code.
 The end-user presses "yes" or "no" in WhatsApp and an event callback is sent to your back-end on when to proceed.

 > By default WhatsApp messages will be sent using a Vonage WhatsApp Business Account (WABA).
 Please contact [Sales](https://www.vonage.com/communications-apis/contact-api/) in order to configure Verify V2 to use your company’s WABA.

+> For non-managed accounts, please contact [Sales](https://www.vonage.com/communications-apis/contact-api/) in order to configure Verify V2 to use your company’s WhatsApp Business Account.
 For managed accounts, please reach out to your dedicated account manager.

 ### Voice